 The length of the experience varies depending on which medicine is involved.
 For ketamine assisted therapy, you’ll likely start to feel the effects within 20 minutes of receiving the dose.
 The effects peak about 30 minutes after that, and then they wear off gradually.
 Most couples complete three to six sessions of ketamine assisted psychotherapy to achieve the long-lasting benefits of the treatment.

 Psychedelic psychotherapy may seem like an unusual option, but it has helped countless individuals and couples work toward their mental, emotional, and spiritual goals.
-The Beverly Hills Therapy Group offers ketamine assisted psychotherapy for partners who want to overcome mental illness, grow closer together, and renew the spark in their relationship.
+The Beverly Hills Therapy Group offers ketamine assisted psychotherapy for partners who want to overcome mental illness, grow closer together, and renew the spark in their relationship and can refer you to a licensed psychiatrist to see if you qualify and they can prescribe the medication.